Turkish Stars: Flight performance limits

 In the High and Low Demo Packages, dynamic maneuvers involving formation and solo performances are demonstrated, while in the Flat Demo Package, transitions in various formation patterns are performed.
 During these shows, the distance between two aircraft can often come as close as 1 meter.
-In these types of displays, pilots experience forces ranging from around 5.5 to 6G in formation maneuvers and from -3G to +7.3G in solo flights, which are the aircraft's limits.
+In these types of displays, pilots experience forces ranging from around 5.5 to 6g in formation maneuvers and from -3G to +7.3G in solo flights, which are the aircraft's limits.
 The speed of flights during Turkish Stars' performances ranges from 200 knots (approximately 370 km/h) to 520 knots (approximately 960 km/h).
 These maneuvers are performed entirely manually with pilots relying on their psychomotor skills including hand, foot and eye coordination.

 Incidents

-On 13 March 2012, one of the team's NF-5 fighter planes crashed during a training session in Konya Province, 2 km from the airbase where the team is stationed.
+On 13 March 2012, one of the team's NF-5 fighters crashed during a training session in Konya Province, 2 km from the airbase where the team is stationed.
 Pilot Flight lieutenant Ümit Özer, who had joined the Turkish Stars shortly before, died in the crash.

 On 7 April 2021, an NF-5 fighter plane crashed during a training session near Karatay.
 Pilot Flight lieutenant Burak Gençcelep died in the crash.

 On 6 December 2022, during a training flight, an NF-5 collided with a bird causing engine failure.
 The pilot ejected and was confirmed to be unharmed.

 On 14 March 2024, during a training flight, an NF-5 crashed into a construction site near the runway during a landing attempt, killing one construction worker who was operating construction equipment.
 The pilot successfully ejected and was airlifted by helicopter to the Selçuk University Faculty of Medicine.
-The Turkish Ministry of National Defence official Twitter account announced that the crash occurred at 12:51pm Local Time and the cause was unknown.
+The Turkish Ministry of National Defence official Twitter account announced that the crash occurred at 12:51 pm Local Time and the cause was unknown.
 It also announced that an investigation had been initiated.